-They are different to having flu and are caused by tiny micro-organisms (germs!!) called viruses that easily spread from one person to another.
-The viruses are spread when we cough and sneeze, and sneezes can travel out of your nose at up to 100 miles an hour and spread germs up to 2-3 meters!
+They are different to having flu and are caused by tiny micro-organisms (germs!) called viruses that easily spread from one person to another.
+The viruses are spread when we cough and sneeze, and sneezes can travel out of your nose at up to 100 miles an hour, spreading germs up to 2-3 metres away.
 Revolting!

 When you have a cold or a cough, you might feel hot or cold – this may be a sign that you’re getting ill.
 Your temperature may be high, you could feel headachy, sick, have a sore throat or an aching body.
 You might feel tired or not feel like eating, and you are likely to have a runny or snotty nose!
 Having a cold is no fun.

 Colds cannot be cured by antibiotics, so the best thing to do is get plenty of rest and drink plenty of fluids.

 Our body tries to get rid of germs by sneezing.
-The germs get caught in the hair inside our noses which make our nose tickle.
+The germs get caught in the tiny hairs inside our noses which makes our noses tickle.
 This sends a message to the brain.
 The brain then sends a message back to our nose, mouth, lungs and chest telling them to blow the tickle away.
-Then we SNEEZE…..achooo!!
+Then we SNEEZE…..achooo!